CSCfi/fairdata-etsin-qvain/README.md

 # etsin-finder

 - This repository, etsin-finder, contains code for the Fairdata platforms Etsin and Qvain
-- For a complete development setup of Etsin and Qvain, see `github.com/CSCfi/fairdata-docker`
+- For a complete development setup of Etsin and Qvain, see repository `fairdata-secrets`

 # Updating docker images